-Pancreatic cancer is a disease in which normal cells in the pancreas malfunction and begin to grow uncontrollably.
-These cancerous cells can build up and form a mass, called a tumor.
-As it grows, a pancreatic tumor can affect the functioning of the pancreas, grow outward to involve nearby blood vessels and organs, and eventually metastasize (spread) to other parts of the body.
+Pancreatic cancer is a disease in which normal cells in the pancreas stop working correctly and grow uncontrollably.
+These cancerous cells can build up and form a mass called a tumor.
+As it grows, a pancreatic tumor can affect the function of the pancreas, grow into nearby blood vessels and organs, and eventually metastasize (spread) to other parts of the body.

 The pancreas is a pear-shaped gland located in the abdomen between the stomach and the spine.
-It is about six inches in length and is composed of two major components:
+It is about six inches in length and is made up of two major components:

-- The endocrine component of the pancreas is made up of specialized cells clustered together in islands within the organ, called islets of Langerhans.
-These cells produce specific hormones, with the most important one being insulin, a substance that helps control the amount of sugar in the blood.
+- The endocrine component of the pancreas is made up of specialized cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
+These cells make specific hormones, most importantly insulin, the substance that helps control the amount of sugar in the blood.